ngermeau/wbyd-v1/readme.md

 # Watch Before You Die

+An opinionated list of movies to watch before you die.

 ## Todo
 [ ] update readme.md with screenshot
+[ ] add seo
 [ ] check responsive version in landscape on all devices mode (including phone landscape)
 [ ] load image as we scroll
 [ ] use scss